Current Covid FAQs

-May not attend work, class, other activities, or dine indoors until either a negative PCR COVID-19 test result is received, or you have had two negative rapid antigen tests taken 24 hours apart.
+You may not attend work, class, or other activities until you have had a negative PCR or two negative rapid antigen tests taken 24 hours apart.

-A person with symptomatic illness but who has a negative PCR COVID-19 or two negative rapid antigen tests taken 24 hours apart may resume normal activities on campus; please wear a mask while symptomatic.
+A person with symptomatic illness but who has a negative PCR or two negative rapid antigen tests taken 24 hours apart may resume normal activities on campus; please continue to mask while symptomatic.

-A person with symptomatic illness who tests positive on either a PCR or rapid antigen test should refer to the Positive COVID-19 test result section for what to do.
+A person with symptomatic illness who tests positive should refer to the Positive COVID-19 test result section for what to do.